basilysf1709/data-structures-and-algorithms/README.md

 => Other solution: Sum of [0,n] - sum of array
 => One more solution: Using xor gate.
 T
 => 5 xor 5 = 0.
 Similarly, 5 xor 5 xor 3 = 3
+Q. `LeetCode 191.
+Number of 1 Bits`:
+=> Use the bin function to convert to a String
+=> Use the count function to count the occurrences of '1'